wp-plugins/custom-banners/readme.txt

 == Upgrade Notice ==

-* 1.4: Adds Option to Open Link in a New Window, Interface Updates
+* 1.4.1: Usability updates to the Add/Edit Banner screen